Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 Picking a place at random will call upon a method and pass it the array of instance objects of the places class.
 This method will be stored in another file, "option_methods.rb".
 The method will shuffle the array, and then pick the first (index zero) from this newly ordered array.

 Adding a place to the database will require a presistant database stored in a .csv file.
 Since the places themselves are going to be instance objects of the place class, they will need to be transformed from a string format into an object format each time the .csv file is read or written.
 Upon loading the program the .csv file will be read, and when a new place is added then the .csv file will need to be written (over written) and re-read.
 This function will require use of the inbuilt Ruby 'File' class.
 This option will need to allow user input to add the name, location, rating, and any other information the place may require.
 When the user inputs data there will need to be checks to see if they are entering valid data, including prompting the user to confirm if their entered data is what they meant.
 If their data is considered invalid, it will tell the user and loop back to the question.
+If a places name is already in the database, the place will not be added and the user notified as such.

 Showing all places names in the database will require a way to access the places names.
 A .each loop on the array "places" can loop through each of the objects stored in the places array, and display their names if a attr_reader is assigned to :name.
 The user will be prompted with the ability to show places ranked by their rating, their visits, or list of places that is over 4.5.